Spring wreath by Emma Friedlander Collins

 It’s literally that simple, for the cherry blossom you change the colours for each round, and the primrose is has a darker yellow at the centre, and rounds 2 and 3 are in a lighter colour.

-The Easter tree uses exactly the same pattern, a handful of pompoms and a whole host of beads, mini fairy lights and some marbled eggs to give it a bit of decadence!
-(I was extremely tempted to turn this lot into a Jackalope Easter Crown, but it was precarious once thrown in the back of the car with two boys, and a boot full of bedding and chocolate eggs).
+The spring tree uses exactly the same pattern, a handful of pompoms and a whole host of beads, mini fairy lights and some marbled eggs to give it a bit of decadence!

 Have you made any spring inspired decorations?
 We’d love to see them in our Community!